peterprib/node-red-contrib-loadbalance/README.md

 * Next smoothing to average capacity - next that is >= average capacity to get smoothing of load.
 At full capacity random selection.

 This allows incoming messages to be passed to servers that may be other node red instances.

+For HTTP sticky can be selected.
+This stores the path in a cookie and the same path is reused so long as it is available and the cookie information is maintained on message.

 Out port zero is used for administration and used to send message if there is no availability in all routes.
 This allows responses messages or queuing to be managed.